woodmoth/mothwig-bitwig-theme/README.md

 - Get [Berikai's Theme Editor](https://github.com/Berikai/bitwig-theme-editor)
 - Use it to apply the `.json` file to `bitwig.jar`
+- Don't forget to delete `~/.BitwigStudio/cache/previews/` folder, or your in-Grid prewievs will be of standart/previous theme
 - Also try to tinker with in-Bitwig look settings!

 ## Demo